Septic System Rehabilitation and Sewer Connection Program

 The programs below are primarily home purchase programs but contain financing options for home improvements and repairs.

-Hudson Valley Home Ownership and Revitalization: This program provides first-time home buyers with $25,000 in program funds for acquisition and renovation of an identified property.
+Hudson Valley Home Ownership and Revitalization: This program provides first-time home buyers with $25,000 in program funds for the acquisition and renovation of an identified property.
 There are income eligibility limits for this program.
 A minimum of $12,750 must be used for renovation or repairs of the property.
-“Repairs” are defined as those which will prolong the useful life of a home or shall correct structural defects or the repair of basic building systems that affect health and safety of the homeowner.
+“Repairs” are defined as those which will prolong the useful life of a home or shall correct structural defects or the repair of basic building systems that affect the health and safety of the homeowner.

-Home Ownership Initiative: First time homebuyers can apply to receive up to $25,000 for the purchase of a house, condominium or cooperative.
+Home Ownership Initiative: First-time home buyers can apply to receive up to $25,000 for the purchase of a house, condominium, or cooperative.
 At least $1,000 must be used for repairs to improve the housing quality standards of the purchased property.
 The assistance is in the form of a deferred forgivable loan that has recapture provisions.

 Are there any city- or town-specific home improvement programs?